omurilolima/guitar-store/README.md

 - As a site user I want to see the product price so that I can make a decision whether or not to purchase. `(MUST HAVE)`
 - As a site user I want to view the product details page for more information about a particular product. `(MUST HAVE)`
 - As a site user I want to sort products by category so that I can find related products of the same category. `(SHOULD HAVE)`
+- As a site user I want to sort products by category so that I can find related products of the same category. `(SHOULD HAVE)`

+- As a site user, I want to leave a review of a specific product so that I share my opinion and help other users who want to buy the same product. `(SHOULD HAVE)`

 ### EPIC 3: Ordering/Cart Management